Lakeshore Drive Connector Path

 This is

 Although it is called Lakeshore Drive, don’t count on seeing Lake Michigan.
-You might glimpse a patch of blue from time to time, if you look carefully to the west.
+You might glimpse a patch of blue from time to time, if you look carefully to the west when leaving Grand Haven or if

-Along the entire length there are only 2 places with where you can sit at a bench.
-The alternative is to off the trail to 3 parks.
+Along the entire length there are only 2 places where you can sit on a bench.
+The alternative is to go off the trail to 3 parks.
 After Labour Day there was no admission but during the summer there is a vehicle entry fee.
-I don’t know if this applies to bikes.
-Each of the parks has flush toilets and water.
+I know that at Rosy Mound you can go in and use the flush toilets and get filtered water without charge (in the summer anyway)

 Starting at Grand Haven,